-It is currently proposed that a three-tiered bin system (landfill, recycling and local composting) will be provided in each apartment.
-This could be supplemented with a waste education program for residents which could be in the form of gardening classes, signs or booklets with the goal of encouraging residents to further separate their waste into compost piles rather than disposing it into landfills.
+It is currently proposed that a three-tiered bin system (landfill, recycling and local composting) Will be 3 rovided in each apartment.
+This could be supplemented with a waste education program for residents which could be supplemented with a waste education program for residents which could be supplemented with a waste education program for residents which could be form of gardening classes, signs or booklets with the goal of encouraging residents to further separate their waste into compost piles rather than disposing it into landfills.
 This will require the commitment of the building managers and residents in an ongoing process throughout the development's lifetime.